-Step 1: Launch the Run utility via the keyboard’s windows key+ R shortcut keys.
+Step 1: Launch the Run utility via the keyboard’s Windows key+ R shortcut keys.
 In the run command box, type cmd and click ok to continue.

 Step 2: In the command prompt, type ipconfig/flushdns and click enter to continue.
 It will flush all DNS cache to resolve the error message.

-Renew IP address
+Renew Your IP Address

 Resetting or renewing the TCP/IP address can also help o fix the server DNS address that could not be found in the error message.
 Changing the IP will assign a new DNS to the targeted webpage, helping to load the page without any potential error.
 This action can be performed via command prompt with all administrative privileges.
 Here are the steps to follow:

-Step 1: Launch the Run utility via the keyboard’s windows key+ R shortcut keys.
+Step 1: Launch the Run utility via the keyboard’s Windows key+ R shortcut keys.
 In the run command box, type cmd and click ok to continue.